South African venison and beef

 4 cups unsweetened apple juice

-1 cup dry white have a look at, Sewing Machine Kits wine
+1 cup dry white also look at, Wine making Supplies wine

 4 potatoes